Cochliomyia: Biology

 The primary screwworm, C. hominivorax, is a parasitic species, whose larvae are renowned for eating and infesting the flesh of living organisms, primarily warm-blooded animals such as cattle and other livestock.
 Their larvae cause myiasis ("flystrike"), an infestation of maggots in lesions or other wounds and injuries that the host animal may have.
-Flystrike may occur due to such farming processes as branding, castrating, dehorning, and tailing of the host animals.
+Flystrike may occur due to farming processes as branding, castrating, dehorning, and tailing of the host animals.
 These processes, along with barbed-wire cuts and flea bites, lead to myiasis in the host animal.
-Navels of newborns also can be the sites of infestation.
+The navels of newborns can also be the sites of infestation.
 C. hominivorax tends to reproduce only on the flesh of a living host.
-Unlike most other maggots, these maggots attack and consume healthy living tissue along with decaying tissue (hominivorax literally translates to “man-eating”).
+Unlike most other maggots, these maggots attack and consume healthy living tissue along with decaying tissue (hominivorax literally translates to "man-eating").
 The larvae are responsible for their common name, the screwworm, because they possess small spines on each body segment that resemble a screw's threads.
 After the larvae hatch, they dive into the wound and burrow deeper, perpendicular to the skin surface, eating into live flesh, again resembling a screw being driven into an object.
 The larvae then continue to feed on the wound fluids and the animal's tissue.